Tech-Tavern/tech-tavern-board-express/README.md

 # Tech Tavern Board Express Backend

-A Node/Express backend using Drizzle ORM and MySQL for the Trello‑style board app.
+A Node/Express backend that uses Drizzle ORM and MySQL to power a Trello-style board app.

 ## Prerequisites

 - Node.js 18+ installed locally
-- Docker and Docker Compose installed _Troubleshooting:_ If you don't have Docker Compose, install it via your package manager or follow the guide at [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/)
+- Docker and Docker Compose installed _Troubleshooting:_ If you don’t have Docker Compose, follow <https://docs.docker.com/compose/install/>
 - A copy of `.env` created from `.env.sample`

 ## Setup

-1. Install dependencies:
+1. Install dependencies

    ```bash
    npm install
    ```

-2. Copy the environment template and update:
+2. Copy the environment template and update

    ```bash
    cp .env.sample .env
    ```

-   The values in `.env.sample` will work out of the box for local development.
-For security, consider rotating these credentials before sharing or deploying.
+   The values in `.env.sample` work out of the box for local development.
+Rotate credentials before sharing or deploying.

-## Development (iterating on API)
+## Development

-1. Start only the database container:
+1. Start only the database container

    ```bash
    docker-compose up -d db
    ```

-2. Run migrations and launch the API with nodemon:
+2. Run migrations and launch the API with nodemon

    ```bash
    npm run dev
    ```

-3. The API will listen on the port defined in `.env` (default `3009`).
+3. The API listens on the port set in `.env` (default `3009`).

-## Full‑stack Run (production or full stack)
+## Full-stack Run

-Bring up both the DB and API in containers:
+Bring up both the DB and API in containers

 ```bash
 docker-compose up -d
 ```

-This applies any pending migrations and exposes:
+This applies any pending migrations and exposes

 - MySQL on the host port defined in `.env`
 - API on the host port defined in `.env`

 ## Stopping Services

-Tear down all containers and network:

 ```bash
 docker-compose down